jnvandermeer/nf-stim-preview/readme.md

-# chapter 1
+# NF Stimulus Presentation

-- test1
+- Pyff - for transmission of data, starting/stopping remotely
-- test2
+- Psychopy - for making our neurophysiology